What Are HIV & AIDS?

 The definition of AIDS was established before there was effective treatment for HIV.
 It indicated that a person was at higher risk for illness or death.
 In countries where HIV treatment is readily available, AIDS is no longer as relevant as it once was.
 With access to effective HIV treatment, people can stay healthier even at low CD4 cell counts.
 Also, someone could have received an AIDS diagnosis years ago, but their immune system has recovered since then.
 They may still have that diagnosis, but no longer have a low CD4 count.

-The US Centers for Disease Control and Prevention (CDC) identifies someone as having AIDS if they are living with HIV and have one or both of these conditions:
+The US Centers for Disease Control and Prevention (CDC) identifies someone as having AIDS if they are living with HIV and have ever had one or both of these conditions:

 People with AIDS can rebuild their immune system with the help of HIV drugs and live a long, healthy life.
 Even if your CD4 cell count goes back above 200 or an OI is successfully treated, you may still have a diagnosis of AIDS.
 This does not necessarily mean you are sick or will get sick in the future.
 It is just the way the public health system counts the number of people who have had advanced HIV.